Lesotho

 The water falls from a ledge of Triassic-Jurassic basalt and knowing that just adds, well, atmosphere.
 It’s an eerie, otherworldly place.
 It’s also one of the highest single dropping waterfalls in the Southern Hemisphere, which is pretty impressive.
 Remember that when you go abseiling.
 Seriously.
 You can.
 This 192 metre waterfall is the site of the longest single-drop commercial abseil in the world.
 It actually holds a Guinness World Record.
 Which is rather smart.

 Victoria Falls is known as the ‘smoke that thunders’ and the nearest town to Maletsunyane is known as the ‘place of smoke’.
 Semonkong is a busy town with sheep, donkeys, ponies and taxis all jostling for the centre lane.
-It’s the basecamp for the Maletsunyane Falls and on of very few places in Lesotho where you might encounter other visitors.
+It’s the basecamp for the Maletsunyane Falls and one of very few places in Lesotho where you might encounter other visitors.

 Conclusion